 - Information from the Federal Office for Migration and Refugees (BAMF) on entering and staying in Germany (among others available in Russian, German and English).

 - Refugees from Ukraine can use buses and trains in Germany free of charge.
 All that is required are official Ukrainian identity or residence documents.
-You can find multilingual information on this provided by the Deutsche Bahn or a flyer from the VRR.
+You can find multilingual information on this provided by the Deutsche Bahn.

 - Relevant information on the Ukraine crisis from the Ministry for Children, Family, Refugees and Integration of the State of NRW (available in Ukrainian and German).